Frequently Asked Questions

 The SAA holds annual conferences, at which SAA members meet to exchange ideas and strategies for reading, teaching, researching, and writing about topics of shared interest.
 Click Annual Meetings from the main menu above to find out more.
 In addition, the SAA organizes smaller virtual events and serves as a resource center for anyone interested in the field of Shakespeare studies.

-The SAA is governed by the SAA Board of Trustees, consisting of nine Trustees elected by the general membership, including a President and a Vice-President.
+The SAA is governed by the SAA Board of Trustees, consisting of Trustees elected by the general membership, including a President and a Vice-President.
 The Trustees appoint the organization’s Executive Director, who works with other staff members.
-Click Governance under About from the main menu above to meet the current SAA Officers.
+Click Governance under About from the main menu above to consult the SAA Constitution and meet the current SAA Officers.
 Between 1 January and 15 February, you can find the Ballot on the same page.

 The SAA issues two bulletins a year, in January and the June, with information about upcoming events.
 Click the button Get the Bulletin on the left to read the current bulletin.
 You may also view past bulletins, or follow us on social media.